-I push off the ground and run at the Iguars, targeting the weak spots in their armor, just like I’ve been taught.
-My blade slips in and out as I spin and weave, feeling my weight shift from side to side as I rotate and strike, rotate and strike.
-Elier taught me to use slashes to create openings or as secondary attacks if I have to block.
-Keep the pressure on, forcing a gap where I can thrust my dagger into an unarmored neck or piece of torso, because that’s how I can do the most dama—
+I push hard off the ground and run at the Iguars, targeting the weak spots in their armor.
+My blade slips in and out as I spin and weave, shifting from side to side as I rotate and strike, rotate and strike.
+Keep the pressure on so I can force a gap, thrust my dagger into an unarmored neck or piece of torso, because that’s how you do the most dama—

 And then it’s over.
 The last Iguar falls backward, a runny red wound in place of its eye.
-My foot twitches up and reflexively kicks it—after the strike, get some distance; you never know how long it will take your enemy to die.
+My foot twitches up and reflexively kicks it, just like Elier taught me—after a critical hit, get some distance; because you never know how long it will take your opponent to die.

-Suddenly, I stop thinking about parries and counters and how to load my weight.
+Suddenly, it all falls away.
+I stop thinking about parries and counters and how to load my weight.
 I bring my hands up to chest height, staring at the bright red grime coating my fingers.
-I just killed twelve Iguars without thinking twice.
-I know they weren’t human, and I know it was us or them, but—
+I just killed twelve of them.
+I know they weren’t human, I know it was us or them, but—

 There aren’t any words for this.
 It has to be felt.